its-Shivam732/ecommerce-microservices/README.md

-Asynchronous (Kafka): when an order is confirmed, order-service also publishes an `OrderPlaced` event to the `order-notifications` Kafka topic. notification-service consumes it and creates a notification.**This is in addition to the REST notification path (POST endpoint given in assignment), demonstrating the event-driven pattern alongside the synchronous one.
-This is just for homework sake where we demonstrate both aynchronus(kafka) and synchronus(rest) message passing**
+Asynchronous (Kafka): when an order is confirmed, order-service also publishes an `OrderPlaced` event to the `order-notifications` Kafka topic. notification-service consumes it and creates a notification. **This is in addition to the REST notification path (the POST endpoint required by the assignment), demonstrating the event-driven pattern alongside the synchronous one — included for the homework's sake to show both asynchronous (Kafka) and synchronous (REST) message passing.**

 ## Messaging (Kafka)